-Did Pythagoras Live?
+Did Pythagoras Exist?

 If what we are actually dealing with here is the Phrygians who survived the last axial tilt en masse, then who is Pythagoras?
 Did he actually live?
 To answer this question, we must study the history of Rosicrucianism.